Nataša Kovačević: Professional career

-Kovačević begin her in Partizan back in 2008.
+Kovačević began her in Partizan in 2008.
 In the 2008–09 season with Partizan, she won second place in the Serbian League championship.
 In January 2010, she moved to Voždovac.
 In the 2010–11 season with Voždovac, she played in the Adriatic League and Serbian League where her team took ninth and fifth place, respectively.
 The following season, her team was eliminated in the semifinals, winning the bronze medal of the play-off.

 By the end of December 2012 Kovačević still played for Voždovac, which played in the Adriatic League.
 As the club went into financial problems, she moved to become a player of Crvena zvezda in January 2013.
 With Crvena zvezda, she reached the semi-finals of the Serbian League.
 In the third-place game series, Crvena zvezda beat Vojvodina with a cumulative score of 190–187, winning the third place.
 In June 2013, she signed a contract with the Hungarian UNI Győr.

-On September 7, 2013, while on the road together with a team of UNI Győr set for the match against UNIQA Euroleasing Sopron, a traffic accident occurred, which killed the coach Ákos Fűzy and general manager of the club Péter Tapodi.
+On 7 September 2013, while on the road together with a team of UNI Győr set for the match against UNIQA Euroleasing Sopron, a traffic accident occurred, which killed the coach Ákos Fűzy and general manager of the club Péter Tapodi.
 As a result of the injury, Kovačević had her left leg amputated below the knee.
-Following the accident, on February 28, 2014, FIBA Europe has been proclaimed her as an ambassador for young people.
-On March 13, 2014, she established a foundation that will carry her name, and which, as she said, is established to help young athletes.
+Following the accident, on 28 February 2014, FIBA Europe has been proclaimed her as an ambassador for young people.
+On 13 March 2014 she established a foundation that will carry her name, and which, as she said, is established to help young athletes.

 In November 2015, Kovačević signed a contract with Crvena zvezda, following recovery from a leg amputation.
 During this season, has won the Milan Ciga Vasojević Cup and lost in the final of Radivoj Korać.
 On 9 August 2016, she announced her retirement from her playing career at age 22 and became the president of Crvena zvezda.